meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Take the following fact, which I used to count among the cruxes above.
 It&rsquo;s still true, but can&rsquo;t support a conclusion either way.

 6. Calories, protein and micronutrients from animal sources frequently appear better-adapted for humans than the same from plant sources
-    -   to clarify, not just in bioavailability but also amino acid profiles and micronutrient profiles (when eating nose-to-tail)
+    -   to clarify, the chemical forms aren&rsquo;t just more bioavailable, but the amino acid profiles and micronutrient profiles when eating nose-to-tail also support health well
     -   (this seems the case for all animals, as even herbivores eat meat opportunistically, and it&rsquo;s a priori reasonable that the building blocks of an animal would be good raw material for the body of an animal, and that its energy stores would be in a good form for the body of an animal to burn)

-The fact herbivores can benefit from meat, *despite being evolved for herbivory*, means we could likewise be so, and the bioavailability arguments don&rsquo;t by themselves say a lot about what we&rsquo;re evolved for.
+The fact herbivores can benefit from meat, *despite being evolved for herbivory*, means we could likewise be so, thus the bioavailability arguments don&rsquo;t by themselves say a lot about what we&rsquo;re evolved for.

+Recalling Anichkov&rsquo;s 1913 experiments of feeding cholesterol to rabbits, resulting in buildup of plaque in arteries and organs, it&rsquo;s likely that if a herbivore eats too much meat it will be a problem.
+Even though many of the component nutrients are well-adapted to the rabbit&rsquo;s body, if a species didn&rsquo;t evolve to eat something frequently, there will still be a limit to safe consumption.
+The question is how much meat is safe &#x2013; for a carnivore the answer is simply &ldquo;any quantity&rdquo; &#x2013; and we don&rsquo;t know what this quantity is for a human, but I would like to submit a as a direct hypothesis for any researchers out there that the quantity for a human is also &ldquo;any quantity&rdquo;, provided they eat non-starved ruminants in a nose-to-tail way.
+Even if false, it&rsquo;s well worth disconfirming.

 <a id="org539dfd4"></a>